aubreyjcook/dev_sandbox.express/README.md

 ## Purpose

-This is a sandbox repo dedicated to a specific technology, that technology is: [Technology Name].
+This is a sandbox repo dedicated to a specific technology, that technology is: Express.js

 The content of this repo is intended to be comprised of code created with this technology independent of other technologies, but doesn't necessarily exclude the use of other technologies, especially when the main technology is dependent on or heavily used in conjuction with other technologies.

 This repo was created and maintained mainly by developer AJC.
 This outline is meant to overview the developers personal understanding and application of the technology, as such it includes personal observations and documentation that represents the domain of the developers knowledge.
 The documentation listed in this outline isn't intended to comprehensively document the technology, but when documentation mirrors official documentation, it is intended to be a reflection of the developers understanding and actualy knowledge of the technology alongside any specific highly relevant key points to the developers personal application and experience with the technology.

 ## Technology Overview

+Express.js is a web application framework for Node.js.
+It is designed for building web applications and APIs.
+It is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

 ### Description